xujiaao/android-firmata/README.md

 For USB Connection, the [Transport URI](#transports) is: `usb`

-> Note: USB Transport is Powered by [UsbSerial Project](https://github.com/felHR85/UsbSerial)
+> Note: USB Transport is based on [UsbSerial Library](https://github.com/felHR85/UsbSerial)

 ## Documentation